Probate & Estate Taxes in Florida

 When someone passes away and leaves behind an estate or assigns inheritances, many states will impose a tax on those items.
 State-level estate taxes and inheritance taxes – sometimes called death tax – take a portion of the estate’s or asset’s value.
 In Florida, a series of recent laws throughout recent years have actually eliminated state-level estate and inheritance taxes.
 Federal-level estate taxes do still exist.

-Managing an estate and run into confusing tax laws?
-Contact our Fort Myers estate planning attorneys for all the help you need.
+Managing an estate and running into confusing tax laws?
+Contact us for the help you need.

 Federal Estate Taxes & Probate